HusseinSam/Pacman-game/README.md

 # Pacman-game
-Pacman Game on FPGA using Quartus and System Verilog This project seamlessly integrates hardware and software, offering a unique and hands-on experience in digital design and verification.
+Description: Developed a fully functional Pacman game using Quartus and FPGA technology.
+This project was carried out in collaboration with Lab 1A in the Electrical Engineering department.

+Responsibilities:
+Designed and implemented the game logic and graphics using Quartus, an FPGA design software.
+Utilized FPGA (Field-Programmable Gate Array) for hardware implementation, ensuring efficient and high-speed performance.
+Employed SystemVerilog for verification purposes, ensuring the accuracy and reliability of the game’s functionality.
+Conducted thorough testing and debugging to optimize game performance and user experience.

+Skills Acquired: Proficiency in FPGA design, Quartus software, hardware-software integration, SystemVerilog verification, and problem-solving in digital system design.

 tools: